The following diagram indicates the minimum deployment pattern used for high availability.

 - Keep the

-In order to share the C-Apps deployed among the nodes, configure the SVN-based deployment synchroniser.
-For detailed instructions, see Configuring SVN-Based Deployment Synchronizer.
+In order to share the C-Apps deployed among the nodes, configure the SVN-based deployment synchronizer.
+For detailed instructions, see WSO2 Clustering Guide - Configuring SVN-Based Deployment Synchronizer.

-DAS Minimum High availability Deployment set up does not use a manager and a worker.
-For the purpose of configuring the deployment synchroniser, you can add the configurations relevant to the manager for the node of your choice, and add the configurations relating to the worker for the other node.
+EI Analytics Minimum High availability Deployment set up does not use a manager and a worker.
+For the purpose of configuring the deployment synchronizer, you can add the configurations relevant to the manager for the node of your choice, and add the configurations relating to the worker for the other node.

-If you do not configure the deployment synchroniser, you are required to deploy any C-App you use in the DAS Minimum High Availability Deployment set up to both the nodes.
+If you do not configure the deployment synchronizer, you are required to deploy any C-App you use in the EI Analytics Minimum High Availability Deployment set up to both the nodes.

 Starting the cluster

-Once you complete the configurations mentioned above, start the two DAS nodes.
+Once you complete the configurations mentioned above, start the two EI Analytics nodes.
 If the cluster is successfully configured, the following CLI logs are generated.

 The following is displayed in the CLIs of both nodes, and it indicates that the registry mounting is successfully done.